 - 1. Depth is inversely proportional to disparity $(u_l u_r)$ - Foreground objects have bigger disparity than background objects - 2.
-Disparity is proportional to stereo-baseline b - The smaller the baseline b the more uncertain our estimate of depth - However, as b is increased, some objects may appear in one camera, but not in the other (remember both cameras have parallel optical axes) - 3.
-The projections of a single 3D point onto the left and the right stereo images are called 'correspondence pair'
+Disparity is proportional to stereo-baseline \boldsymbol{b} - The smaller the baseline b the more uncertain our estimate of depth - However, as \boldsymbol{b} is increased, some objects may appear in one camera, but not in the other (remember both cameras have parallel optical axes) - 3.
+The projections of a single 3D point onto the left and the right stereo images are called 'correspondence pair' or a 'stereo pair'